myshell-ai/OpenVoice/README.md

 ## Disclaimer

-This is an open-source implementation that approximates the performance of the internal voice clone technology of [myshell.ai](https://app.myshell.ai/explore).
+This is a implementation that approximates the performance of the internal voice clone technology of [myshell.ai](https://app.myshell.ai/explore).
 The online version in myshell.ai has better 1) audio quality, 2) voice cloning similarity, 3) speech naturalness and 4) computational efficiency.

 ## Installation
 Clone this repo, and run